-In Maryland the judiciary, mide subservient to executive absolutism, furnishes no security for individual rights or personal freedom; members of the Legislature are arrested and imprisoned without process of law or assignment of cause, and the whole land groaneth under the oppressions of a merciless tyranny.
+In Maryland the judiciary, made subservient to executive absolutism, furnishes no security for individual rights or personal freedom: members of the Legislature are arrested and imprisoned without process of law or assignment of cause, and the whole land groaneth under the oppressions of a merciless tyranny.

-In Kentucky, the ballot-box has been overthrown, free speech is suppressed, the most vexatious annoyances harass and embitter, and all the arts and appliances of an unscrupulous despotism are freely used to prevent the uprising of the noble patriots of "the dark and bloody ground."
+In Kentucky, the ballot-box has been overthrown, free speech is suppressed, the most vexatious annoyances harrass and embitter, and all the arts and appliances of an unscrupulous despotism are freely used to prevent the uprising of the noble patriots of "the dark and bloody ground."
 Notes of gladness, assurances of a brighter and better day, reach us, and the exiles may take courage and hope for the future.
-In Virginia, the model of all that illustrates human heroism and self denying

-In Virginia, the model of all that illustrates human heroism and self denying patriotism, although the tempest of desolation has swept over her fair domains, no sign of repentance for her separation from the North can be found.
-Her old homesteads dismantled, her ancestral relics destroyed, her people impoverished, her territory made the battle-ground for the rude shocks of contending hosts, and then divided, with hireling parasites, mockingly claiming jurisdiction and authority, the Old Dominion still stands with proud crest and defiant mien, ready to tramp beneath her heel every usurper and tyrant, and to illustrate afresh her sic semper tyrannis, the "proudest motto that ever blazed on a nation's shield or a warrior's arms."
+In Virginia, the model of all that illustrates human heroism and self-denying patriotism, although the tempest of desolation has swept over her fair domains, no sign of repentance for her separation from the North can be found.
+Her old homesteads dismantled, her ancestral relics destroyed, her people impoverished, her territory made the battle-ground for the rude shocks of contending hosts, and then divided, with hireling parasites mockingly claiming jurisdiction and authority, the Old Dominion still stands with proud crest and defiant mien, ready to tramp beneath her heel every usurper and tyrant, and to illustrate, afresh, her sic semper tyrannis, the "proudest motto that ever blazed on a nation's shield or a warrior's arms."